HilmiBaskoparan/ToDoList/README.md

 ### How to Run Application

-1. Open Intellij IDEA9
+1. Open Intellij IDEA
-2. Install node to run9 react app (frontend) and maven to run spring boot app (backend).
+2. Install node to run react app (frontend) and maven to run spring boot app (backend).
 3. In /frontend directory, run the application
 4. Open your browser and browse to http://localhost:3000